Updated Pitching Thoughts (Copy)

 • Cleaning the club face should be done often and with a wet towel - don't use a tee

-• Older clubs with worn down grooves will not spin the ball as much as a fresh wedge (all else being equal)
+• Older clubs with worn down grooves will typically not spin the ball as much as a fresh wedge (all else being equal)

-• Premium golf balls, when struck correctly, will always flight lower and spin more than non-premium golf balls
+• Premium golf balls, when struck correctly, will always flight lower and spin more than non-premium golf balls (Urethane cover indicates a premium ball)

 • The optimal technique is primarily based around managing the club to ground interaction